 Ask your child to carefully consider their desires and tell you four gift ideas:

 Want more surprise?
 Let them give you two possible options for each.
-But discourage long list-making, which just stirs up fantasies that can't possibly be met.
+But discourage long list-making, which just stirs up cravings and fantasies that can't possibly be met.

 Every day, do one thing to bring your family together and/or a small act of kindness for your community.